jc5230/assignment8/README.md

 ## Instructions

 ### Part I
-* Open the file class.groups.A8.csv to find the group you have been allocated to
-* You will be working in groups of 7 on a quantified student project
+* You will be working in groups of less than 7 on a quantified student project
 * Download the *Sensor Kinetics Pro* app to your [iOS](https://itunes.apple.com/us/app/sensor-kinetics-pro/id623633248?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.innoventions.sensorkineticspro&hl=en) device
 * Investiaget the different measures available in the app